seemless12/Bone-Fracture-detection/README.md

 🦴 Bone Fracture Detection with YOLOv8

-This project focuses on detecting bone fractures in X-ray images using YOLOv8, one of the most powerful object detection models.
-The goal is to provide an automated system that can assist doctors and medical professionals by quickly identifying whether a bone is fractured or not.

-The model has been trained on a dataset of X-ray images, with annotations prepared in YOLO format.
-It classifies images into two categories: normal bones and fractured bones.
-By leveraging deep learning, the system ensures fast, accurate, and reliable results that can complement clinical analysis.
+This project demonstrates Bone Fracture Detection in X-ray images using YOLOv8.
+It provides an automated deep learning system that helps doctors and radiologists by detecting fractures with high accuracy and speed, reducing manual workload in clinical diagnosis.

 🚀 Features

-Detects bone fractures directly from X-ray images
+✅ Detects bone fractures directly from X-ray images.

-Built using YOLOv8 for high-speed and high-accuracy detection

-Works on both single images and batches of images
+✅ Built on YOLOv8, one of the most powerful object detection models.

-Supports predictions on images, folders, and even videos
+✅ Supports single images, batch processing, and videos.

+✅ Generates confidence scores for predictions.

-Can be easily deployed in real-world medical systems or web apps
+✅ Can be deployed into hospital systems, medical web apps, or research platforms.

 📊 Dataset

-The dataset consists of labeled X-ray images divided into two classes: fracture and normal.
-The data was annotated in YOLOv8 format to ensure compatibility with the model training process.
-Preprocessing steps such as resizing and normalization were applied to improve performance.
+The dataset consists of labeled X-ray images in two categories:

+🟢 Normal Bones

+🔴 Fractured Bones

+Annotations prepared in YOLOv8 format.

+Preprocessing included resizing, normalization, and augmentation for robust performance.

 🏋️ Model Training

+Model: YOLOv8 (Ultralytics)

+Framework: PyTorch

-The YOLOv8 model was trained on this dataset with multiple epochs until optimal accuracy and validation metrics were achieved.
-The training process generated weights that can later be used for inference on unseen X-rays.
+Training with multiple epochs until convergence.

+Generated model weights are available for inference on unseen X-rays.

 📈 Model Evaluation

-The trained model was evaluated on a test set.
-Metrics such as accuracy, precision, recall, and mAP (mean average precision) were used to measure performance.
-These results highlight the ability of the model to detect fractures reliably.

-🔍 Inference

-Once trained, the model can be used to make predictions on new X-ray images.
-It identifies whether the bone is fractured or normal and provides confidence scores for the prediction.
+The model was evaluated using:

+Accuracy

+Precision & Recall

+mAP (mean Average Precision)

+These metrics confirm strong performance in detecting fractures vs. normal bones.

 📌 Future Work

-Improve detection by expanding the dataset with more diverse X-ray samples
+📂 Expand dataset with more diverse X-ray samples.

-Add localization to highlight the exact fracture region with bounding boxes
+🩻 Add bounding box localization for fracture regions.

-Deploy the system as a web application or integrate it into hospital systems
+🌐 Deploy as a web application for hospitals.

-Experiment with larger YOLOv8 models for improved accuracy
+⚡ Experiment with larger YOLOv8 models for higher accuracy.

 📜 License

-This project is licensed under the MIT License, making it free and open for use in research and development.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute it for research and development.

+🔑 Keywords for SEO

+bone fracture detection, YOLOv8 X-ray AI, medical deep learning, fracture classification, computer vision healthcare, automated X-ray diagnosis